zhongyehong/docklet/README.md

 Run `bin/docklet-worker start`, will start worker in background.

-You can check the daemon status by running `bin/docklet-worker status`
+You can check the daemon status by running `bin/docklet-worker status`.

-The log is in **FS_PREFIX/local/log/docklet-worker.log**
+The log is in **FS_PREFIX/local/log/docklet-worker.log**.

 Currently, the worker must be run after the master has been started.